 Me’ae were linked with many tapu – most people were not allowed to visit and see them.
 Thus me’ae often were built in secluded places, far away from the villages.

 Often it is problematic to distinguish me’ae from the foundations of houses – paepae.
 Me’ae are distinguished by the presence of large banyan trees (aoa), growing among the stones of the structure.
 To add to the eerie feel in this place, among the aerial roots of these giant trees were hidden human skeletons.
 Now they have decayed, only skulls are found among the roots.

-For most part me’ae consist of three levels, where each level may have several terraces.
+For the most part, me’ae consist of three levels, where each level may have several terraces.

-The upper level often contains a stone clad structure which is surrounded by a row of upright stone slabs.
+The upper level often contains a stone-clad structure that is surrounded by a row of upright stone slabs.
 Some of these upright stones may be adorned with petroglyphs.
 Much used material here is ke’etu – a red or yellow volcanic tuff.
 The highest platform contains a set of sacred sculptures – tiki.

 Me’ae Iipona – unique monument

-High above the Puama’u village in the mountains there is located the largest and most interesting me’ae in Marquesas Islands – Me’ae Iipona.
+High above the Puama’u village in the mountains there is located the largest and most interesting me’ae in the Marquesas Islands – Me’ae Iipona.
 The site has been always known to local people and was restored during the Marquesas Art Festival in 1991, in this same year it was studied by P.Ottino and M.N.Ottino.
-Now it is well tended and always beautiful.
+Now it is well-tended and always beautiful.

 Most of the ancient wooden tiki have decayed now or moved over to museums, but stone statues often still are there.
 In total in Marquesas are known some 95 ancient stone tiki.
 Most of these valuable statues are located in Hiva Oa and Nuku Hiva and almost all of them – in me’ae.